kodhiline/lecture-notes/content/notes/ku4078/image-metadata.md

 ## image metadata
 + The image metadata can be in the format of EXIT, IPTC, and XMP ([NeededApps, 2023]()). https://neededapps.com/tutorials/what-are-image-metadata-exif-iptc-xmp/
++ ExifTool recognizes a total of 26993 tags, with about 16973 unique tag names, where EXIF, IPTC, and XMP are three of them ([Harvey, 2023](https://exiftool.org/TagNames/index.html)).
++ There are various standardized formats used for metadata, where the common ones are Exchangeable Image File or EXIF, Information Interchange Mode or IIM, International Color Consortium or ICC, and Extensible Metadata Platform or XMP ([Sheldon, 2023](https://www.techtarget.com/whatis/definition/image-metadata)).

 ## removing metadata